Skip to content

 Become a Validator on Berachain

-This guide will walk you through the process of becoming a validator node on Berachain.
+This guide walks you through the process of becoming a validator node on Berachain.

 Requirements